24-hour economy an attainable goal – Mahama

-Flagbearer of the National Democratic Congress (NDC), John Dramani Mahama, has reassured Ghanaians that the realisation of a 24-hour economy, a key promise in his 2024 electoral bid, is an achievable goal for Ghana.
+Former President and National Democratic Congress (NDC) flagbearer, John Dramani Mahama, has reassured Ghanaians that the realisation of a 24-hour economy, a key promise in his 2024 electoral bid, is an achievable goal for Ghana.

 In a statement expressing gratitude to the people of Ahafo, Bono, and Bono East Regions for their support and insights during his community engagement and town hall meetings, Mr Mahama outlined the strategic pillars of his vision.